Fish en Papillote Recipe

 1. Melt Butter in a non-stick frying pan.

-3. Add the rest of the ingredients and reduce heat to a simmer.
+3. Add the remaining ingredients and reduce the heat to a simmer.

-4. Let cook until a thick sauce is formed.
+4. Let it cook until a thick sauce is formed.

 FISH EN PAPILLOTE INGREDIENTS